gmhodges/pumpkin-seeds/README.md

 # pumpkin-seeds
-Form of squash with seeds inside
+Form of squash with seeds inside.